|Chiese Battiste||Chiesa Valdese|

 |S. Giuseppe Calasanzio||S. Antonio Maria Zaccaria|

-Mark Twain visited Rome in 1867 and he wrote in The Innocents Abroad that there were some four hundred churches: maybe the number was rounded up to impress his readers at home, but he was not the only one to
+Mark Twain visited Rome in 1867 and he wrote that there were some four hundred churches (The Innocents Abroad).
+Maybe the number was rounded up to impress his readers at home, but he was not the only one to

 believe that Rome had far too many churches.
 In 1845 Charles Dickens noted in Pictures from Italy "I explored so many churches, that I abandoned that part of the enterprise at last, before it was half finished, lest I should never, of my own accord, go to church again, as long as I lived."